apify/apify-docs/content/academy/anti_scraping/mitigation/generating_fingerprints.md

 });

 // Grab a fingerprint
-const { fingerprint } = fingerprintGenerator.getFingerprint({
+const generated = fingerprintGenerator.getFingerprint({
   locales: ["en-US", "en"]
 });

 // Create a new browser context, plugging in
 // some values from the fingerprint const context = await browser.newContext({
-  userAgent: fingerprint.userAgent,
+  userAgent: generated.fingerprint.userAgent,
-  locale: fingerprint.navigator.language,
+  locale: generated.fingerprint.navigator.language,
 });

 // Attach the fingerprint to the newly created
 // browser context
-await fingerprintInjector.attachFingerprintToPlaywright(context, fingerprint);
+await fingerprintInjector.attachFingerprintToPlaywright(context, generated);

 // Create a new page and go to Google const page = await context.newPage();